Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 ### copy_number is not clear nomenclature

 considering using a different word or longer description.

-### Basic information field is incomplete

-Both label, tool tip, and the fact that it required is missing from the basic information field under chemical.
-This makes it very difficult for the user to know to correct the validation error that occurs when they leave it out.

 ### Incorporate reviewing workflow into the publication process